mosmn/Notes/sections/theo/networking/module1.md

 ### Powerline Networking

+Using the same electrical wiring in your home to connect devices to the network.

 Powerline networking can allow devices to connect to a LAN where data network cables or wireless communications are not a viable option by Using a standard powerline adapter

 ### Wireless Broadband